General Secretariat of Ukraine: Background

 After some negotiations the Tsentralna Rada yielded to the request on August 7, followed by the resignation of Volodymyr Vynnychenko as a sign of protest and pressure from the Ukrainian Socialist Revolutionary Party.
 Mala Rada has accepted his resignation on August 13.
 Dmytro Doroshenko (UPSF), a former head commissioner of the Provisional Government of Galicia and Bucovina, was offered to create a new Secretariat.
 The Mala Rada has confirmed his selections already on August 14, but soon Doroshenko resigned on August 18.
 Finally Vynnychenko came back to accomplish the task and on September 1 the Provisional Government confirmed the new administration.
 Until January 1918 the Secretariat conducted 63 meetings where were reviewed 430 various issues of political, economical, military, and diplomatic character.

 In October 1917, the Russian Provisional Government stopped the transfer of funds to the General Secretariat and expressed its intentions to file a claim against its members for separatism and the participation in the All-Ukrainian Constituent Assembly.
 The Russian government requested an appearance of Volodymyr Vynnychenko personally for the full explanation in that regard.
 On October 21 at the meeting of the Secretariat was reviewed the issue of sending delegation to Petrograd headed by Vynnychenko together with Steshenko and Zarubin for the negotiations with the Provisional Government in reference to the political situation in Ukraine.
 That intention was ceased due to the change of power in the country with the utilization of the military force.
-After the October Revolution of 1917 the Secretariat was forced to expanded once again to supplement the ministries of the collapsed Provisional Government.
+After the October Revolution of 1917 the Secretariat further expanded to supplement the ministries of the collapsed Provisional Government.

-After the proclamation of the Third Universal on November 20, 1917 number of secretaries have resigned.
-Later on January 6, 1918 Symon Petliura was commissioned to take the charge of the Haydamaka Kish.
+After the proclamation of the Third Universal on November 20, 1917, several members of secretariat resigned.
+Then on January 6, 1918, Symon Petliura was commissioned to take the charge of the Haydamaka Kish.
 By start of 1918 the Secretariat has changed dramatically.
-On January 25 (dated January 22), 1918 the General Secretariat was transformed into the Council of People's Ministers after the declaration of the IV Universal and independence of the Ukrainian People's Republic.
+On January 25 (dated January 22), 1918 the General Secretariat was transformed into the Council of People's Ministers after the declaration of the Fourth Universal and the independence of the Ukrainian People's Republic.